ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 </p>

 Driver has multiple responsibilities :
-- Analyzes, distributes and schedules work across the executors
+- Analyzes, distributes and schedules the diffrent workloads across the executors
 - Monitors Spark Application

 While executors are responsible for processing the data that the driver assigns them.

-Later, on the [Spark In Depth Architecture] chapter, we'll what's the responsibilities of the cluster manager and see how all these components work together.
+Later, on the [Spark In Depth Architecture] chapter, we get to know about the cluster manager and its role on keeping the harmony between all the other components.

 # Partitioning

-Before Spark, we used HDFS MapReduce to process Big Data, in a nutshell, data is split into Blocks (or partitions), each block goes is stored into a worker node (or data node) and is replicated on other nudes for fault tolerance, when processing this data, each worker processes the data he stores.
+before Spark, we used to process Big Data with HDFS MapReduce which is spliting data into blocks (or partitions), each block is stored and processed on a slave node (data node) and replicated on other data nodes to assure availability.

 <p align="center">
     <img alt="Spark Partitions" src="../assets/images/posts/spark-core-concepts/spark-partitions.png" />